joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/03/opinion/biden-gaza-unrwa.html

 **If Biden Drops Out, How Long Do Democrats Have to Pick a Nominee?**\
-`The party’s official nominating convention is in mid-August, but to appear on the ballot in Ohio, candidates must be certified by Aug.
-7.`\
+`The party’s official nominating convention is in mid-August, but a virtual roll call vote is supposed to take place beforehand.`\
 https://nytimes.com/2024/07/03/us/politics/biden-drop-out-2024-election.html

 **Former San Diego Wave employee alleges poor work environment under Ellis**\